 Here’s what you need to know about the passing of the MORE Act.

-Currently, marijuana is treated equally to PCP and heroin as a Schedule 1 drug.
+Currently, marijuana is treated equally to PCP and heroin as a Schedule 1 drug on the federal level.
 According to the bill, the MORE Act would remove marijuana and tetrahydrocannabinol (THC) from the schedules of controlled substances.
 Because the bill would be retroactive, it could also begin to restore full civic life to millions of Americans who have a current or previous marijuana offense.
-Anyone with a federal juvenile cannabis case since 1971 could wipe it away.
+Anyone with a federal juvenile cannabis case since 1971 could potentially have a clean reccord.

 The Act would also come with a federal cannabis sales tax that would pay for law enforcement and small business loans, as well as grants to enhance local licensing equity.
 Immigration reform is also included, as striking cannabis from the Controlled Substances Act would mean that it couldn’t be used to trigger deportation or reject asylum claims.